All Episodes

 We've got bills to pay here.

-We'll continue with Sarah Carter and Tom Fitton and a lot more and oh, Congressman Trent Franks is gonna join us at Arizona.
+We'll continue with Sarah Carter and Tom Fitton and a lot more.

-Otherwise it's a clear violation of law.
+Otherwise, it's a clear violation of law.

 We'll get into that.

-All right, as we continue with Sarah Carter with circa.com and Tom Fitton is with Judicial Watch.
+All right, as we continue with Sarah Carter with Circa.com and Tom Fitton is with Judicial Watch.

-You were talking about this fusion GPS group.
+We're talking about this fusion GPS group.

 That's another thing that needs to be investigated.

-And you got this former MI6 spy, comes up with this dossier, got some of the information from from Russians, and didn't he pay people for some of that information?
+And you got this former MI6 spy comes up with this dossier, got some of the information from Russians.

 He paid people for some of that information.

-So it kind of moots the idea that it would be uh an operation to put Trump in office, right?
+So it kind of moots the idea that it would be an operation to put Trump in office, right?

 So it kind of takes that idea away.

-Sean, isn't it curious that with all of the information out there on the Hillary Clinton Foundation, the questions that still arise out of the Uranium One deal, the deals with Ukraine, on and on and on, there's not one special counsel or no investigation that we know of into any of those deals.
+Now, if they're willing to look at this erroneous dossier, the salacious dossier, as everyone wants to call it, as some type of platform to conduct an investigation, Sean, isn't it curious that with all of the information out there on the Hillary Clinton Foundation, the questions that still arise out of the Uranium One deal, the deals with Ukraine, on and on and on, there's not one special counsel or no investigation that we know of into any of those deals.

-If a dossier that's been now disproven is the reason that all of this started for President Trump, I'm just saying let's be equal here.
+If a dossier that's been now disproven is the reason that all of this started for President Trump, I'm just saying, let's be equal here.

 Tell us about it.

-And in addition, there's all this new pay-for-play material where everyone is going through the Clinton Foundation, who are big donors to get favors from the State Department.
+And in addition, there's all this new pay-for-play material where everyone is going through the Clinton Foundation, who are big donors, to get favors from the State Department.

-So why is it now this Justice Department, after six or seven months of disclosure after disclosure of more misconduct by Mrs. Clinton and her people not taking steps necessary to figure out what went on here?
+So why is it now this Justice Department, after six or seven months of disclosure after disclosure of more misconduct by Mrs. Clinton and her people, not taking steps necessary to figure out what went on here?

-You know, I I think the White House needs to order the Justice Department to do this because it is not going to be done on its own.
+You know, I think the White House needs to order the Justice Department to do this because it is not going to be done on its own.

-So it's a double issue in terms of lack of leadership at Justice Department, and Rosenstein has his own issues because he's implicated in the mess of the Mueller appointment.
+And Rosenstein has his own issues because he's implicated in the mess of the Mueller appointment.

 Well, it's called equal justice under the law, Tom.

-And well, you guys have both done phenomenal work.
+Well, you guys have both done phenomenal work.

-We're gonna look at all the legal aspects of this and the weak side of the Republican Party.
+800-941 Sean, if you want to be a part of the program, we're going to look at all the legal aspects of this and the weak side of the Republican Party.

 We'll come back.

-We got an amazing Hannity tonight at 10.
+We've got an amazing Hannity tonight at 10.

-you about that and more straight ahead.
+about that and more straight ahead.

 America deserves to know the truth about Congress.